Who is Ian Long, the California bar shooting suspect?

-The suspected gunman in a mass shooting that left 12 people dead at a California bar was identified as Ian David Long, police said on Thursday.
+The suspected gunman in a mass shooting that left 12 people dead at a California bar has been identified as Ian David Long, authorities said on Thursday.

-Long, 28, was a veteran in the Marine Corps and had previous encounters with local police, said Ventura County Sheriff Geoff Dean.
+Long, 28, was a Marine Corps veteran and had previous encounters with local police, said Ventura County Sheriff Geoff Dean.
 He was found dead inside the Borderline Bar & Grill when a SWAT team and officers entered.
 Dean said Long may have killed himself, but that police were still investigating.

+The Marine Corps said Long served from August 2008 to March 2013, rose to the rank of corporal and was sent to Afghanistan from November 2010 to June 2011, receiving several medals and commendations.

+"The Marine Corps extends its deepest condolences to the families of this senseless tragedy," the Marine Corps said in a statement.

-Long allegedly used a .45-caliber handgun, said Dean.
-Twelve people were killed during the attack at the bar, a popular hangout for students, in Thousand Oaks, Calif.
+Long allegedly used a .45-caliber handgun with an extended magazine, said Dean.
+Twelve people, including a veteran sheriff's sergeant, were killed during the attack at the bar, a popular hangout for students, in Thousand Oaks, Calif.

-Dean said his department had several previous contacts with Long, including a call to his home in April, when deputies found him acting irate and irrationally.
+Dean said Long had no criminal record but his department had several previous contacts with him, including a call to his home in April, when deputies found him acting irate and irrationally because of what authorities were told at the time might have been PTSD.
 The sheriff said a mental health crisis team was called at that time and concluded that Long did not need to be taken into custody.

 The other prior encounters were a traffic accident and an incident when he was the victim of a battery at a different bar, Dean said.